 Once you’re done, the script splits that one composite layer back into all your original layers.
 The end result is that you’ve edited multiple layers, but before I even tested it out, I could already see that it wouldn’t work in a lot of different situations.

 Many filters and edits use surrounding content to define their effects, so you might get unwanted effects from one neighboring layer-frame that wouldn’t actually be nearby in the properly multi-layered version of the image, creating unexpected results (though that can be fun too).

-If you want to give it a shot, there are a few different versions of this floating around, but the one I discovered is named ‘ofn-layer-tools’ and hosted here on SourceForge along with a few other scripts written by the same author.
+If you want to give it a shot, there are a few different versions of this floating around, but the one I discovered is named “ofn-layer-tools” and is hosted on SourceForge along with a few other scripts written by the same author.
 Take a look through the list for more unexpected goodies!